open-runtimes/open-runtimes/docs/add-runtime.md

 COPY . /usr/local/src
 ```

-Next, you want to make sure you are adding execute permissions to any scripts you may run, the main ones are `build.sh` and `launch.sh`.
+Next, you want to make sure you are adding execute permissions to any scripts you may run, the main ones are `build.sh` and `start.sh`.
 You can run commands in Dockerfile's using the `RUN` prefix like so:
 ```
 RUN chmod +x ./build.sh
-RUN chmod +x ./launch.sh
+RUN chmod +x ./start.sh
 ```
-Note: Do not chmod a `launch.sh` file if you don't have one.
+Note: Do not chmod a `start.sh` file if you don't have one.

 If needed use the `RUN` commands to install any dependencies you require for the build stage.